grizeldi/z21-drive/README.md

 # z21-drive
-Java library for driving model trains with Fleischmann/Roco z21 DCC centre.
+A low level Java API for driving model trains with Fleischmann/Roco z21 DCC centre.
-Meant as a lightweight, but less functional alternative to JMRI, because there will be only driving functionallity.
-One can easily implement other stuff if he wants.
+Meant for custom train controllers (cabs, control sticks...) and layout automation.
 Supports loco addresses up to 127.

 In the current state it doesn't support some minor part of z21 network protocol.
-If you get information on unsupported features create a new issue.
+If you get information on unsupported features as output, create a new issue and I'll try to fix it.
+However in my testing I never got any errors like that so it should be ok.

-Made for a real life control cab, but can also be used for automation if you implement LocoNet stuff.
+For automation it currently lacks of LocoNet classes.
+If you feel like writing it, sure do it.
+I would be very glad if someone makes a PR for it.

 Feel free to fork and make pull requests.